kaiiboraka/AutoKeyframe_SpriteFrames_GodotPlugin/README.md

 All you need to do is go to the AnimatedSprite2D, assign a SpriteFrames, select an animation, and click the button once for each animation.
 EZ-PZ.

-### About / License
+### License

 By Kaiiboraka.
-Made in Godot 4.5.beta3.mono.
-Other Godot versions untested.

 Licensed under CC0.
 See `license.md`.
 I don't care what you do with it, go nuts.
 Credit me if you like.